AlmaLinux/almalinux.org/content/blog/2024-11-14-fosdem-2025-distros-room.md

     image: /blog-images/2024/2025distrosroom.png
 ---

-It's almost time for the Linux Distributions DevRoom at FOSDEM again!
+It's almost time for the Linux Distributions DevRoom at FOSDEM again, but the Call for Participation is OPEN NOW!
 Let's dive into what we'd like to see and how you can get involved!

 Submit your talk [to FOSDEM](https://fosdem.org/submit) in the Distributions track, when you're ready!